Dr. Anu Bajaj FAQs

 Why doesn’t exercise fix loose skin after major weight loss?

 Exercise can strengthen muscle and improve tone, but it cannot remove skin that has been significantly stretched.
 Once skin elasticity is lost, surgery is often the only way to remove the excess and tighten the contour.
+It is analogous to the rubber band that has been stretched so much it can’t return to its original shape and size.

 Can body contouring be done in stages?